-Robert Hickmott has been active in financial, banking, insolvency and fraud based litigation for 25 years and has, over that period, represented the full range of stakeholders in defending and pursuing claims and resisting/enforcing judgments.
+Robert Hickmott is a consultant in our London office and General Counsel for Quinn Emanuel Urquhart & Sullivan UK LLP.
+He has been active in financial, banking, insolvency and fraud based litigation for 25 years and has, over that period, represented the full range of stakeholders in defending and pursuing claims and resisting/enforcing judgments.

 Robert has particular experience of representing clients in high value financial litigation, and has run litigation in the major jurisdictions.
 He has acted for Funds in restructuring and distressed debt disputes; insolvency officeholders in bringing claims and adjudicating on proofs; and for numerous high net worth individuals in bringing and resisting claims.